mikeshulman/narya/README.md

 ## Parsing

 Narya cannot read and parse an entire file yet, and doesn't understand any kind of commands or directives.
 Thus, one still has to interact with it as an OCaml library.
 However, there is a parser for terms which can be used to write them in a convenient way.

-The parser supports arbitrary mixfix operations with associativities and precedences, although at present these have to be hardcoded in OCaml.
-Of note is that operations can be non-associative, and that precedences are a directed graph rather than a linear ordering: two notations have no precedence relation unless it is explicitly declared.
-The built-in syntax is:
+The parser supports arbitrary mixfix operations with associativities and precedences, although at present these have to be defined in OCaml.
+We prefer to say "tightness" instead of "precedence", to indicate that higher numbers bind more tightly.
+Tightnesses are floating-point numbers; ∞ and −∞ are used internally for certain built-in notations, and NaN is used for "closed" notations (those that start and end with a symbol rather than a term) which don't need a tightness.
+The built-in notations are:

 - `Type` -- The unique universe (currently we have type-in-type).
 - `M N` -- Function application (left-associative).
-- `x ↦ M` -- Lambda-abstraction (right-associative).
+- `x ↦ M` -- Lambda-abstraction.
 The unicode ↦ can be replaced by ASCII `|->`.
-- `(x : M) → N` -- Pi-type (right-associative).
+- `(x : M) → N` -- Pi-type.
 The unicode → can be replaced by ASCII `->`.
-- `(x : M) (y : N) (z : P) → Q` -- Multivariable Pi-type.
+- `(x : M) (y z : N) (w : P) → Q` -- Multivariable Pi-type.
 - `M → N` -- Non-dependent function-type (right-associative).
 - `M .fld` -- Field access of a record (left-associative).
 - `{ fld1 ≔ M; fld2 ≔ N }` -- Anonymous record (structure).
 The unicode ≔ can be replaced by ASCII `:=`.